Why the name Sandbag?

-Charitable foundations which have supported our work include the European Climate Foundation, the KR Foundation, Ecofin Environmental Research Foundation, the Esmee Fairbairn Foundation, WWF, Climate Action Network Europe, and the Environmental Defense Fund Europe.
+Organisations which have supported our work include the European Climate Foundation, the European Commission, Energy Foundation China, the KR Foundation, WWF, Climate Action Network Europe, and the Environmental Defense Fund Europe.

 What’s your legal status and how are you governed?

 We are a Belgian not-for-profit company (“Association Sans But Lucratif”).
-This means that any financial surplus we make would be ploughed back into the organisation.
-We have a Board of Directors, that meets regularly to oversee the management of the organisation.
+This means that any financial surplus we make is ploughed back into the organisation.
+Our registered number is 0707.935.890.
+We have a Board of Directors, that meets quarterly to oversee the management of the organisation.
 We submit our annual accounts to the Belgian authorities each year.